-When you’re having fun in the sun, the last thing you want to think about is skin damage.
-Applying sunscreen to protect your skin from ultraviolet (UV) rays is critical because it lowers your chance of skin cancer and signs of aging like wrinkles and spots.
+Applying sunscreen with SPF, or sun protection factor, to protect your skin from ultraviolet (UV) rays is critical because it lowers your chance of skin cancer and signs of aging, like wrinkles and spots.

 Getting the right level of protection requires the right sunscreen for your skin type, activity and weather conditions.
 Deciding what’s best to use is easier when you understand how sunscreen works.

 What is SPF?

 SPF stands for sun protection factor.
 Federal law requires manufacturers to include the SPF on each label of sunscreen.
 This number tells you how much protection the sunscreen provides from UVB rays.
 UVB rays are the type of UV rays that damage the outermost layer of your skin and cause skin cancer.

 What does SPF mean?

 Many people believe that SPF measurements refer directly to the amount of time you are protected from the sun.
 While not entirely untrue, this creates a false sense of security because SPF ratings consider both the amount of time you are exposed to UV radiation and the intensity of those rays.

 For example, spending an hour in the sun at 10 a.m. is not the same as an hour at 4 p.m. because the sun’s rays are more intense between the hours of 10 a.m. and 2 p.m.
 Therefore, if you’re going to be outside between those hours, you may consider using a high-SPF sunscreen and should expect to reapply it more often.

 How does it work?